 ZYTIGA® (abiraterone acetate) is a prescription medicine that is used along with prednisone.
 ZYTIGA® is used to treat men with prostate cancer that has spread to other parts of the body.

-It is not known if ZYTIGA® is safe or effective in children.
+It is not known if ZYTIGA® is safe and effective in females or children.

-Before you take ZYTIGA®, tell your healthcare provider if you:
+Before taking ZYTIGA®, tell your healthcare provider about all of your medical conditions, including if you:

 - Have heart problems

 - Are receiving any other treatment for prostate cancer

 - Are pregnant or plan to become pregnant.
 ZYTIGA® can cause harm to your unborn baby and loss of pregnancy (miscarriage).
 Females who are or may become pregnant should not handle ZYTIGA® uncoated tablets or other ZYTIGA® tablets if broken, crushed, or damaged without protection, such as gloves